 - Fry off the onion with oil spray until soft, for 5 minutes.1 onion

-- Next add the garlic and ginger and cook for 1 minute.4 cloves garlic, 0.5 tbsp fresh ginger
+- Next add the garlic and ginger and cook for 1 minute.4 cloves garlic, 0.5 tablespoon fresh ginger

-- Sprinkle in the curry powder and chilli powder, which should take just 1 minute more, to help the spices release their flavour.3 tbsp curry powder, 0.25 tsp chilli powder
+- Sprinkle in the curry powder and chilli powder, which should take just 1 minute more, to help the spices release their flavour.3 tablespoon curry powder, 0.25 teaspoon chilli powder

 - Pour in the passata and stock, then bring up to a simmer - for about 2 mins1 cup passata, 0.5 cup vegan chicken stock